 Cebu blue pothos is a wild variant as the leaves deviate from the standard heart shape.
 The leaves are not even heart-shaped.
 The leaves, apart from being greenish-blue, are lanceolate shaped with distinct veins patterns on each plate.

 The plant also develops a metallic sheen as it matures.
 With plenty of water, the soil should be kept moist.
-You should always keep the plant in indirect sunlight for the best results.
+You should always keep the plant in bright indirect light for the best results.

 Handle with Care!
 Cebu Blue is incredibly delicate compared to other Pothos plants.